MastarCheeze/study-notes/physics/answer-bank.md

 - Current/voltage **induced**

 ### How to demagnetise a magnet?
-Connect to AC and slowly reduce current to 0
+Place magnet in coil with AC, slowly reduce current to 0

 ### How does potential divider work?
 - Resistance of *resistor* increase/decrease
 - Voltage of midpoint increase/decrease
 - Current that flows through *output component* increase/decrease

-### Why metals conduct heat?
-- Mobile electrons move through metal, high energy
-- Ions in lattice vibrate

 ### What is potential divider?
 - Divides voltage